 Most of my body was still in the water, with my head and shoulders on the sandbar.
 I could feel the water begin to lap at my shoulders.
 “Hey Andy, is the tide coming in or going out?”
 I asked.
 “It’s coming in” he replied.
-I knew that the sand bar was only slightly above sea level, and there was no way my three companions could lift me back into the boat.
-“We have got to get help”, Andy said, “there’s no way I can lift him up and this sand bar will be under water before long.”
+I knew that the sand bar was only slightly above sea level.
+There was no way my three companions could lift me back into the boat.
+“We have got to get help”, Andy said, “there’s no way I can lift him up and this sand bar will be underwater before long.”

-Andy and Diane grabbed the sail from the boat and folded it in the shape of a V, apparently this is widely recognised in boating circles as a distress flag.
+Andy and Dianne grabbed the sail from the boat and folded it in the shape of a V. This is widely recognised in boating circles as a distress flag.
 They climbed aboard the boat and held it aloft and attempted to wave down any other boats in the area.
 By this stage I could feel the water lapping at my face again.
 Jenny sat beside me to stop the water splashing into my face.
 My eyes were now burning, from a combination of the salt water and the hot sun shining brightly into my face.

 Many boats just passed on by, oblivious to our situation, but a local man Barry O’Brien who was out fishing with his son, saw us and came to our aid.
-Together with Andy and the girls they lifted my body back on to the boat from which I had so foolishly dived a couple of hours earlier.
-As we made our way back to the jetty the gentleman who had been so kind to assist us had gone ahead of us to arrange an ambulance.
+Together with Andy and the girls they lifted my body back onto the boat from which I had so foolishly dived a couple of hours earlier.
+As we made our way back to the jetty Barry had gone ahead of us to arrange an ambulance.

 My clearest memories of the following week are of nightmares.
 Every night I would dream, and in the start of the of the dreams I would always be walking along the street enjoying myself, and some tragedy would befall me.
 A truck would either hit me from behind, or in one dream I was attacked by a street gang and hit in the back with the blunt end of an axe.